offalynne/Input/docs/latest/Platform-Quirks.md

 - `gp_select` is defined as clicking the touchpad on PlayStation 4 and PlayStation 5 which is GameMaker's default behaviour.
 This is in contrast to other other platforms where `gp_select` is defined as the SHARE button. [`input_binding_get_name()`](Functions-(Bindings)#input_binding_get_namebinding) will return the correct device-appropriate string.

+- Keyboard and mouse are not supported by GameMaker (and Input) on this platform.

 ### Xbox One and Xbox Series X/S

-- Gamepad descriptions are returned as empty strings but, otherwise, no known quirks.
-Good luck handling user accounts!
+- Gamepad descriptions are returned as empty strings.

+- Keyboard and mouse are not supported by GameMaker (and Input) on this platform.

 &nbsp;